 Table 2 shows a percentage system, which is mainly used for convenience.
 The risk level can be represented by membership functions.
-The equation describing level A is:
+The equation describing level A is written as:

 (2)

-Step 2: determine the fuzzy number of each index.
+Step 2: Determination of the fuzzy number of each index.

 For the fuzzy risk analysis based on generalised trapezoidal fuzzy numbers, the fuzzy numbers are mainly chosen from Table 1 according to different linguistic terms; however, here we do not require fixed fuzzy numbers, we construct different fuzzy numbers according to different research objects and risk information.
 The risk assessment of water in-rush in tunnel engineering is taken as an example to discuss how to deal with fuzzy information about risk factors.
 The specific construction process for incomplete data is presented as follows: